ἀγάπη

 Love — the goal of the entire spiritual life

-Agape is the tradition's primary word for love — not romantic love (eros in its ordinary sense), not friendship love (philia), but the self-giving, unconditional love that the tradition understands as God's own nature and the ultimate goal of the spiritual life.
+The tradition's primary word for love — not romantic love, not friendship, but the self-giving, unconditional love that it understands as God's own nature and the ultimate goal of the spiritual life.

 Maximos the Confessor placed love at the absolute center of his teaching.
-His Four Hundred Texts on Love argue that love is not one virtue among many but the virtue toward which all others point.
-Apatheia (inner freedom from compulsive passions) exists to make love possible.
+His Four Hundred Texts on Love argue that agape is not one virtue among many but the virtue toward which all others point.
+Apatheia exists to make love possible.
 Watchfulness exists to protect the heart's capacity to love.
 The Jesus Prayer exists to keep you in the presence of love.

-The tradition's most radical claim about agape is that it is not something you produce through effort.
+The tradition's most radical claim about agape: it is not something you produce through effort.
 It is the natural condition of the heart when the passions are no longer distorting it.
 You don't learn to love.
 You remove what prevents you from loving — and agape is what remains.